Better Ingredients. Better Results.

 Used to support:

-An amino acid found in some plant and fungal species, L-Theanine has been shown to promote relaxation without drowsiness.
-L-theanine is a popular ingredient in modern energy and wellness supplements.
+An amino acid found in some plant and fungal species, L-theanine has been shown to promote relaxation without drowsiness.
+Theanine is a popular ingredient in modern energy and wellness supplements.

 Learn more